kyma-project/kyma/docs/application-connector/docs/049-gs-triggering-lambdas-with-events.md

 6. Check lambda logs to verify that it was triggered:
 ```
-kubectl -n production logs "$(kcp get po -l function=my-lambda -o jsonpath='{.items[0].metadata.name}')" -c my-lambda | grep "Response acquired succesfully!
+kubectl -n production logs "$(kcp get po -l function=my-lambda -o jsonpath='{.items[0].metadata.name}')" -c my-lambda | grep "Response acquired successfully!
 Uuid: "
 ```
-You should see the message like the one belowe, for every event you have sent:
+You should see the message like the one below, for every event you have sent:
 ```
-Response acquired succesfully!
+Response acquired successfully!
 Uuid: {RECEIVED_UUID}
 ```